 In the same manner Theatrical Perceptions exploited discourses of fashion and theatre to deconstruct the nature of intrapersonal performance, Internal Landscapes draws on medical and metaphysical references to introspectively explore the significance of the human brain and body.

-Zantis has received RADF Grants to be part of the Double Vision Exchange Program with Onkaparinga SA in 2012; a community participatory art project which culminated in group exhibition including international artists called Homesickness Project at Logan Art Gallery in 2014-2015; a group show called Glory Box Hope Chest Bottom Draw in July 2015; a solo exhibition called Motherboard Olympus at the Logan Art Gallery in 2011 and a collaboration with five artists called Open Studio Hybrid Materials Collaboration at Berrinba Wetlands in 2013.
-She has also exhibited at Artisan Fortitude Valley and Percolator Gallery in Brisbane.
+Zantis has received RADF grants to be part of Double Vision Exchange Program, a community participatory art project which culminated in a group exhibition including International artist called Homesickness Project, a group show called Glory Box, Hope Chest Bottom Draw and a solo exhibition called Motherboard Olympus.
+She has also exhibited at Artisan and Percolator Brisbane.